Head of state Jakaya Kikwete

 Freedom of expression

-Courts continued to hand down the death penalty for capital offenses.
-The government did not take formal steps to abolish the death penalty.
-A court petition filed by three local civil society organizations in 2008 challenging the constitutionality of the death penalty remained pending in the High Court.
+Courts continued to hand down death sentences.
+As of May, the government stated that 292 prisoners were being held under sentence of death.
+A petition filed by three civil society organizations in 2008 challenging the constitutionality of the death penalty remained pending in the High Court.

 An Amnesty International delegate visited mainland Tanzania in October.

 Four Tanzanians sentenced to death for killing an albino man (3 November 2009)